 During the course of the Fellowship, the Fellow will have the opportunity to participate in programs, workshops, conferences, and advocacy events sponsored by Humanities New York.
 The Fellows are also eligible for additional project funds from the Humanities NY to support programs developed during the course of the fellowship.
 Throughout the Fellowship, Fellows are encouraged to work collaboratively with the Council to identify community partners, to explore possible methods and program formats, and to share findings as the research progresses.

-The Graduate Center, CUNY Fellows will be part of a cohort from these six other New York universities: New York University, Columbia University, Cornell University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, The University of Rochester and Syracuse University.
+The Graduate Center, CUNY Fellows will be part of a cohort from these seven other New York universities: New York University, Columbia University, Cornell University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, The University of Rochester and Syracuse University.

 Duration and Stipend